 In 2012, nearly seventeen years after they broke up, the members of HFL decided to get back together and play one show at The Observatory in Santa Ana on June 15th, 2012.
 Soon after, they began writing new songs.

 The current line-up features three original members, Joel Bull on vocals, Jeff Bell on drums, and Pat Hall on guitar.
-They also recruited former Straight Faced bass player Sam Marrs along with Orange County local Mark Blaster on Lead Guitar.
+HFL recruited Orange County local Mark Blaster on Lead Guitar, and Tim Arrigo on bass.

 HFL went into The Hurley Recording Studio in Costa Mesa, in November of 2012 and created a six song E.P. entitled “Seventeen Years of Unrest”.
 The record is dedicated, with much respect, to the memories of former band mates Mike Bell & Joey Hughes.